 Asbestos siding was desirable for its strength and fire-retardant properties.
 However, it was nearly extinct by 1980 but is still present in older-model homes today.

-Asbestos was a durable and long-lasting siding material and most popularly made shingle-style.
-The majority of damage that occurs to these shingles are chips and cracks, mostly towards the bottom of a home.
+Asbestos was a durable and long-lasting siding material and the most popularly made shingle style.
+Most damage to these shingles is chips and cracks, mainly towards the bottom of a home.

 What do I need to know about asbestos siding?

 If you are looking to replace your asbestos siding, it’s important you know how it should properly be handled and the potential hazards it poses.

 1. Asbestos siding must be handled properly when removed

 The most important thing you need to know about asbestos siding is how it must be handled.
 Whether you hire a professional asbestos removal company or have your siding contractor remove it, you want to know that your home is taken care of.